OpenMLRL/CoMLRL/docs/content/docs/user-guide/multi-turn.md

 ### Built-in Modes

-CoMLRL includes three example external transition modes for code generation tasks:
+CoMLRL's downstreaming environment repository  includes three example external transition modes for code generation tasks:

+{{% hint success %}}

 - **expert_edits**: Uses an external LLM (default: DeepSeek-Coder) to propose code edits.
 The follow-up prompts include edit suggestions with context from previous generations.
 This mode is configurable via `expert_model` to use different models (e.g., Claude, GPT) when API keys are available.

 - **level_feedback**: Executes code against test cases and includes diagnostic feedback in the prompts.
 By default, includes the first test assertion; configurable via `sandbox_slice` to include all tests (0, None, or 'all'), specific number of tests, or last assertions (negative values).

 - **plain**: Minimal feedback mode that includes previous responses and revision instructions without diagnostics or test results.
 Useful for tasks where external execution is not available or desired.
+{{% /hint %}}

 ### Custom External Feedback

-Users can implement custom external feedback by defining a function that takes the original prompt, agent completions from the previous turn, and optional histories, then returns formatted prompts for the next turn.
-The function signature should match:
+Users can implement custom external feedback by defining a function with the following interface:

+{{% hint info %}}
+Custom External Feedback Interface:

+- `prompt`: Original task prompt/problem description (required)
+- `agent_completions`: List or tuple of completions from the previous turn, one per agent (required)
+- `num_agents`: Number of agents in the system (required)
+- `prompt_history_per_agent`: List of prompt histories for each agent, where each history is a list of prompts from previous turns (optional)
+- `response_history_per_agent`: List of response histories for each agent, where each history is a list of responses from previous turns (optional)
+- `**kwargs`: Additional mode-specific parameters (optional)

+The function should return a list or tuple of formatted prompts for the next turn, one for each agent.
+{{% /hint %}}

+For example:

 ```python
 def custom_external(